 Employer Responsibilities

-Under Section 19(1) of the Occupational Safety and Health Act 1984 (OSH Act), employers have a responsibility to provide and maintain, so far as reasonably practicable, a safe working environment for their workers.
+Under Division 2 Section 19(3) of the Work Health and Safety Act 2020, employers have a responsibility to provide and maintain, so far as reasonably practicable, a safe working environment for their workers.

 The document should also cover the employers’ responsibilities, including ensuring that all fleet vehicles are registered, have up-to-date insurance and undergo regular maintenance and upkeep so that they are roadworthy.